What is the primary goal of implementing tariffs?

 Prepare for the Fundamentals Domain - Economics Exam with comprehensive resources including multiple choice questions, detailed explanations, and practice flashcards.
 Ensure success in your economics test!

 The primary goal of implementing tariffs is to increase prices of foreign goods and protect domestic industries.
 Tariffs are taxes imposed on imported goods, which raise their prices in the domestic market.
-This price increase makes foreign goods less competitive compared to local products, encouraging consumers to buy domestically produced items.
+This price increase makes foreign products less competitive compared to local goods, encouraging consumers to choose domestically produced items.
+By protecting domestic industries, tariffs aim to safeguard jobs and stimulate local economic growth.

 Subscribe